MartaGut/Antiblog/_posts/2018-01-03-WeirdThings.md

 >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ok now, about the hygiene.
 God, this is something even after two years I’m still not ready to talk about.
 Some other time, look at the pictures, maybe they will tell you something.

->&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I feel the best way to experience the weirdness of China is to go through images, because they say speak louder than words.
+>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I feel the best way to experience the weirdness of China is to go through images because they speak louder than words.
 Enjoy!